emca-it/OP5-Documentation/op5_docs/01-06-06-Managing_objects.md

 It is possible to use the group in group with management packs.
 This works in the same way as it does for normal hostgroups.

-#### Example
+### Group in group example

 The hostgroup fruits includes the hostgroup '`apples`'.

 If a management pack i associated with '`fruits`' will the host be added to the hostgroup '`fruits`' and it will get all the services that is on the hostgroup '`fruits`', but it will not be affected by the '`apples`' hostgroup.

 If a management pack is associated with apples the host will be added to the hostgroup apples and get all the services that is in the hostgroup '`apples`' AND all the services that is in the hostgroup '`fruits`'.

  More concrete; A hostgroup '`linux`' is created with the check '`check_ssh_cpu`' A hostgroup '`generic`' is created with the check '`check_ping`'

  Management pack '`generic server'` is associated with the hostgroup '`generic`'.
 Hosts that are added with the management pack '`generic server`' will get the '`check_ping`' service.

  Mangement pack '`linux servers`' is associated with the hostgroup '`linux`'.
 Hosts added with the '`linux servers`' will get both the '`check_ssh_cpu`' and the '`check_ping`' checks.

 ### Activate Management Packs